adrians5j/contreebutors/README.md

 contreebutors add --username doitadrian
 ```

+Note that the command doesn't perform any Git commits.

 ## Code

 You can also use the `Contreebutors` class and do things via code, which might be useful if you're trying to include the lib in your CI/CD pipeline.